jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 ### SpeciesCode and SpeciesOther

-SpeciesCode and SpeciesOther differ only in the requiredness of the two attributes Code and Text.
-For SpeciesCode the code is required and may have a text description, while in SpeciesOther the code defaults to “OTH” and it is the text description of the unusual species that is required.
+`SpeciesCode` and `SpeciesOther` differ only in the requiredness of the two attributes `Code` and `Text`.
+For `SpeciesCode` the code is required and may have a text description, while in `SpeciesOther` the code defaults to “OTH” and it is the text description of the unusual species that is required.
 Inclusion of the optional half in each case is most useful during development to clarify meaning when read by humans on either end